 Don’t let a small problem become a nightmare.
 The U.S. tax code is complex, cumbersome, and requires an entire agency of government resources just to maintain and enforce.
 Similarly, state revenue departments are enforcing increasingly burdensome state and local tax laws.

 Our attorneys understand these complexities and their impact on both individual and business taxpayers.
 That’s why our firm has represented a wide range of clients in resolving tax issues at both the federal and state levels.
-At Monypeny and Associates, PC, we have over 30 years of experience working with both simple and complex tax issues, including but not limited to the following areas of tax law:
+At Harris Shelton we have decades of experience working with both simple and complex tax issues, including but not limited to the following areas of tax law:

 Abatement of Tax Penalties